Wipeout Pure: Reception

 Wipeout Pure received positive reviews upon release.
 It holds an aggregate score of 88% from Metacritic based on 53 reviews.

 The graphics were the most praised aspect of the game.
 Ryan Davis of GameSpot said that the visuals were "gorgeous" and breathtaking to look at, both in ship designs and details of the tracks.
 Davis noted that the game never remains at a "solid" 60 frames per second, which can cause occasional fluctuation.
 A reviewer of GamePro similarly praised the visuals as breathtaking, stating that the "beautiful" panoramic scenery defied the notion of usual graphics displayed on a handheld console.
 Ryan O'Donnell of IGN considered the graphics to be the strongest aspect of the game, saying that its courses, weapon detail and ship designs were "beautiful", but he found that occasional framerate issues kept it from "perfection".
-Daniel Chang of GameSpy opinionated that the visuals were "well-crafted as any video game or feature film".
+Daniel Chang of GameSpy opined that the visuals were "well-crafted as any video game or feature film".
 John Davison of 1UP stated that both the game's presentation and graphics were stunning and "absolutely beautiful".
 A reviewer from Edge similarly praised the aesthetics as "beautiful" and dynamic.
 Andy Kelly of GamesRadar stated that the visuals were well-designed, although he noticed some frame rate drops.

 Critics also viewed various aspects of the gameplay favourably.
 Davis said that the high-speed gameplay was "incredibly engaging" and artistic on both a visual and technical level.
 A reviewer of GamePro enjoyed the idea of using different ships in races and also praised the game's online multiplayer, stating that it "adds a whole new dynamic to the game".
-O'Donnell cited the developer's intention of blending ulta-fast gameplay as "clever".
+O'Donnell cited the developer's intention of blending ultra-fast gameplay as "clever".
 In addition, O'Donnell acknowledged that Studio Liverpool "learned from their mistakes" from the poor gameplay of its predecessor, Wipeout Fusion, and created what O'Donnell considered as "the most polished futuristic racer to ever hit the market".
-Chang similarly opinionated that the previous installment was "obtuse" and did not present a positive experience to the Wipeout franchise, although he agreed that Wipeout Pure resulted in becoming an "extremely polished" and playable futuristic racing game, further adding that the developers trimmed off elements that were considered ineffective in previous games.
+Chang similarly opined that the previous installment was "obtuse" and did not present a positive experience to the Wipeout franchise, although he agreed that Wipeout Pure resulted in becoming an "extremely polished" and playable futuristic racing game, further adding that the developers trimmed off elements that were considered ineffective in previous games.
 A reviewer of Edge praised the game's different modes as dynamic and vicious, stating that the game delivers an "absolute" sense of control.
 Kelly considered the online multiplayer "superbly executed" and the large amount of weapons in the game well-designed.

+During the 9th Annual Interactive Achievement Awards, Wipeout Pure received a nomination for "Outstanding Achievement in Soundtrack".